New York Truck Accident Lawyer

 According to the National Highway Traffic Safety Administration (NHTSA), 24 percent of large-truck drivers involved in fatal accidents in 2006 had a previous speeding conviction.
 Facts like these can prove helpful in proving liability in a New York car accident lawsuit.

-Victims and their loved ones may be eligible for compensation to cover medical expenses, permanent disability, brain damage, scars, lost wages, pain and suffering, mental anguish, and loss of the capacity for the enjoyment of life.
-Victims stand the greatest chance of a positive outcome with the assistance of a New York car accident attorney.
+Victims and their loved ones may be eligible for compensation to cover all related medical expenses, permanent disability, lost wages, pain and suffering, mental anguish, and loss of the capacity for the enjoyment of life.
+However, victims stand the greatest chance of a positive outcome with the assistance of a veteran NY truck accident lawyer.

-Dozens of multi-million dollar settlements are awarded each year to accident victims who suffered serious harm or injury, and to the families of accident victims who died as the result of their injuries.
+Every year, multi-million dollar settlements and court awards are secured by accident victims who suffered serious harm and to the families of those who were killed in NY truck accidents.

 New York truck accident lawyers

-We understand how difficult it can be to move forward after a serious injury or death caused by commercial vehicle accidents involving large trucks.
-The lawyers at The Sanders Firm have over 45 years of experience winning justice for drivers and pedestrians who suffered harm because of someone else’s negligence on the road.
+At The Sanders Firm, we understand how difficult it can be to move forward after a serious injury or death caused by commercial vehicle accidents involving large trucks.
+Our attorneys have more than 46 years of experience winning justice for drivers and pedestrians who suffered harm because of someone else’s negligence on the road.

-We work with a specialized team of investigators, engineers, and medical experts, and we are experts in New York’s No-Fault Law as well as underinsurance and Uninsured Motorist Coverage issues.
+We work with a specialized team of investigators, engineers and medical experts, and are well-versed in New York’s No-Fault Law and handle claims involving motorists who are uninsured.